Powered by MediaWiki

 • If you click on a different link or log out of KoL when you get the initiative to get to the "You twiddle your thumbs" message, when you click on the Pick its Pocket button, you are still able to pickpocket.

-• It is possible to pickpocket an item, and then successfully run away from the monster.
+• It is possible to pickpocket an item, and then successfully run away from the monster, or even use a yoinked combat item in the same combat.

 • See this forum thread for more information.